 Always use a car seat for infants and young children.
-All infants and toddlers should ride in a rear-facing car seat until 2 years of age or until they reach the highest weight or height allowed by the car seat manufacturer.
+All infants and toddlers should ride in a rear-facing car seat as long as possible, until they reach the highest weight or height allowed by the car seat manufacturer.
 Once your child has outgrown the rear-facing height or weight limit, she should ride in a forward-facing car seat.
 Updated recommendations on safe travel can be found here.

 Most rental car companies can arrange for a car seat if you are unable to bring yours along.
 However, they may have a limited selection of seats.
 Check that the seat they provide is appropriate for the size and age of your child, that it appears to be in good condition, and that the instruction manual is provided before accepting it.

 A child who has outgrown her car seat with a harness (she has reached the top weight or height allowed for her seat, her shoulders are above the top harness slots, or her ears have reached the top of the seat) should ride in a belt-positioning booster seat until the vehicle's seat belt fits properly (usually when the child reaches about 4' 9" in height and is between 8 to 12 years of age).

 All children under 13 years of age should ride in the rear seat of vehicles.

 Never place a rear-facing car seat in the front seat of a vehicle that has an airbag.